telerik/kendo-ui-builder/docs/views/index.md

 </div>
 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
-    <h2>Predefined Views</h2>
+    <h2>Predefined</h2>
-    <p>The predefined views are built-in and offer a predefined layout which can be modified.
-They are data-driven and are composed of predefined templates which get populated with data from indicated data sources.</p>
+    <p>The predefined views offer a predefined layout and set of functionalities.
+The layout cannot be changed but some of the view properties can be modified.
+For example, you can update the data to which you will bind the Data Grid Form view, configure the columns it will display, or group its fields, but the view will always deliver the Grid to the left and the form field to the right.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">